Lila Cockrell: Retirement

 After retiring from political office, Cockrell served on many municipal commissions and civic boards.
 In 2013, she retired as president of the San Antonio Parks Foundation, a position she had held since 1998.

 On May 29, 2019 Cockrell was forbidden to vote in the 2019 San Antonio mayoral election because she lacked the required identification under Texas ID laws.
 Many people in the San Antonio community as well as politicians such as Pete Buttigieg were outraged that Cockrell was forbidden to cast her ballot.
 The incident started up a controversy about Texas voter ID laws.
 On May 31, 2019, Cockrell cast her vote in the election.

 Death

 Cockrell's Health declined in the time leading up to her death.
 Cockrell died at the age of 97 under hospice care on August 29, 2019 in her apartment in San Antonio, Texas.
 On September 3, 2019, a public visitation was held at Mission Park Funeral Chapel North.
 On September 5, 2019, a private memorial service and a public tribute were held at the Lila Cockrell Theatre.
-Her final burial place is Mission Burial Park North in San Antonio.